deciobarrosjr/solucx/README.md

 	Create a GSA (google service account) and gives to it the Project->Editor role Change the content of the terraform-gsa variable on the file terraform.tfvars to the GSA name created on the step before.
-	Download the GSA json key and rename it as: prjdbjsolucx-gsa.json
+	Download the GSA json key and rename it as: prjdbjsolucx-gsa.json On the google console, creates and populate the database.
+The best practice for using Terraform states that the database schema creation and population should be addressed outside Terraform.

+Create the SQL instance on google.

+	gcloud sql instances create dbjmysqlterraform --database-version=MYSQL_5_7 --cpu=2 --memory=8GB  --zone=us-central1-a --root-password=password123

+Connect to the mysql instance and creates: database, table and one record

+	gcloud sql connect dbjmysqlterraform --user=root
+	Connecting to database with SQL user [root].Enter password:password123 mysql> create database exemplo\g
+	mysql> use exemplo\g
+	mysql>  	create table tabela(
+   		linha INT NOT NULL AUTO_INCREMENT, mensagem VARCHAR(100) NOT NULL,
+   		PRIMARY KEY ( linha )
+			)\g
+	mysql> insert into tabela (mensagem) VALUES (“Hello World!”)\g mysql> exit

+Enable High availability

+	gcloud sql instances patch dbjmysqlterraform --availability-type REGIONAL --enable-bin-log --backup-start-time=04:00

 Executar o build da imagem
 	gcloud builds submit --tag gcr.io/prjdbjsolucx/helloworld-gke .